Spain eyes 'substantial' vaccination in first half 2021, contagion slows | Health

 Officials have said Spain hoped to get the first 20 million vaccine doses from Pfizer in early 2021.
 There is also a plan to buy 31.6 million doses of the vaccine being developed by Britain's AstraZeneca between December and June, if it is ready.
 The vaccination would be free, according to Health Minister Salvador Illa.

-Spain, whose 1.54 million infections are Western Europe's second-highest after France, imposed a six-month state of emergency at the end of October, giving regions legal backing to impose curfews and restrict travel.
-Sanchez said that path proved to be adequate.
+Spain, which has western Europe's second highest tally of infections after France, imposed a six-month state of emergency at the end of October, giving regions legal backing to impose curfews and restrict travel.
+Sanchez said that path had proven to be adequate.

 "For two consecutive weeks, we have seen new infections falling at a sustained pace," he said.
 New infections measured over the past 14 days have fallen to 436 per 100,000 people from 530 in the first week of November, he said.

-There were no signs of restrictions being lifted in the meantime, even though a blanket lockdown has not been reimposed.
-The government of the Madrid region, one of Spain's worst-hit, said on Friday it would prevent people form leaving and entering for 10 days from Dec.
+But there are no signs yet of restrictions being lifted.
+The government of the Madrid region, one of Spain's worst-hit, said on Friday it would prevent people from leaving and entering for 10 days from Dec.
 4 to avoid mass travel around the Dec.
 6 Constitution Day holiday.

 "We want to be in the best possible condition by Christmas," said Antonio Zapatero, head of Madrid's COVID-19 response.
 New infections in Madrid have already fallen to less than 300 per 100,000 people from a peak of 800 in late September.